Salon Ads Metrics:

 Look again!
 Salon clients spend an average of 45 minutes per visit.
 Why not make sure they see your brand during that time?
 With wall posters, counter cards, and take-ones, your message is always in their view—at the salon and beyond

 Place-based advertising in beauty salons leverages the high-traffic and customer-focused environment to strategically place brand messages through wall posters, take-ones (brochures or cards that customers can take with them), and counter cards (small promotional cards placed on countertops).
-These advertising techniques are designed to capture the attention of clients while they are engaged in services or waiting, creating a unique opportunity to connect with an audience that is often receptive to beauty, wellness, and lifestyle-related messaging.
+These advertising techniques are designed to capture clients’ attention while they are engaged in services or waiting, creating a unique opportunity to connect with an audience that is often receptive to beauty, wellness, and lifestyle-related messaging.

 Wall posters are prominently displayed in salons, typically featuring eye-catching visuals and messages related to beauty products or services.
 These posters often highlight new hairstyles, color trends, skincare treatments, or promotional offers from product brands.
 Posters can also showcase inspirational images or before-and-after results, capturing the client’s attention while they are seated, either for a service or in the waiting area.
 These visuals not only enhance the salon décor but also serve as powerful brand awareness tools, helping to inform and inspire clients.